t0m1ab/alphazero/README.md

 Use the options of `trainer.py` in `run.sh` to change the name of the experiment, the game or the configuration.

-Save the default configurations as JSON files with the following command:
+Freeze the default configurations as JSON files with the following command:
 ```bash
 python trainers.py -f
 ```